rp4raghup/py-awesome/README.md

-# py-awesome
+# awesome_idoms.py
 Any thing which can be done in a single line in Python :)

 # tutorial.py
-Teaching python to beginners
+Learning python for beginners focussed on loops and list comprehension